rockset/rockset-js/packages/dev-ui/README.md

 # Rockset Projects UI

 This is the home of the Rockset Projects UI.
-For usage information, please see [Rockset Projects Server](../dev-server) Documentation.
+All documentation for the Rockset Projects UI is consolidated at [Rockset Projects Server](../dev-server).